 Hi, friends!
 Shake it, shake it off… or something like that. 🙂

 I’m up over on the Scrapbook Adhesives by 3L blog with a new tutorial!
 I’m showing how to make a shaker card, as well as a coordinating shaker tag, that would be perfect to add to a Halloween treat.

 These two little shakers took a little bit of time to make, but they would be easy to reproduce with supplies you have.
 I’d sure be tickled if you’d check out the post.

 By the way, if you want more Halloween paper craft inspiration, don’t miss this post as well.
 You’ll find a sweet little Halloween card I put together.
 You’ll also get a tip for holding stencils in place while you use them to apply ink to paper.

 See you again soon, friends!

-I’m back with another card to share with you!
+Surprise, surprise!
+I’m back again with another stamped card to share with you.